eduardoboucas/buildtimes/posts/2017-02-22-jekyll-staging-environment/2017-02-22-jekyll-staging-environment.md

 You'll be attributed a random name, like `cartoonist-foreground-47121`, which you can change in the `Settings` panel.
 You can also define a custom domain on this page, which you'll need to configure the DNS for.
 If you set the name of your site to `dev-example-com`, you need a CNAME pointing to `dev-example-com.netlify.com`.

-{% include helpers/image.html, name="netlify2.png", caption="Netlify: The Settings panel" %}
+{% include helpers/image.html name:"netlify2.png" caption:"Netlify: The Settings panel" %}

 ## Configuring Jekyll